Building Agentic AI Systems with LangChain

 Model swapping.
 LangChain abstracts the LLM interface so you can swap from OpenAI to Anthropic to a local model by changing one import.
 Useful when you want a cheap model for classification and a more capable one for the reasoning step.

 Pre-built agent patterns.
 ReAct (the observe-reason-act loop), Plan-and-Execute (break task into subtasks, execute each), Self-Ask-with-Search (decompose questions into intermediate lookups).
 Each solves a different problem.
 You pick the pattern instead of designing the control flow from scratch.
+For agents that need branching, retries, or human-in-the-loop approvals, LangGraph state machines give you a stronger foundation.

 Tool integration with @tool.
 Decorate any Python function and the agent can call it.
 The agent reads the function's docstring to decide when to use it, which means clear documentation directly improves agent performance.